sharmiladevi23/nyc-taxi-demand-forecasting-system/README.md

 ```
 ## 📉 Model Performance & Results

 The primary objective is to minimize the error in forecasting next-hour demand across all NYC zones.
+The model is evaluated using a strictly time-based split to prevent data leakage.

 * **Target:** Next-hour demand per NYC zone (Regression)
 * **Metric:** Mean Absolute Error (MAE)